parisiam/scai-edu/docs/git.md

 - Find and replace the 2022011800 version number in the **mdl_config_plugins** table and replace its value by 2021073000.
 - Return to the update screen and finish the upgrade process.

-# Command lines for MySQL
+# Useful command lines for MySQL

 Here is a series of MySQL commands to prepare the database directly from the command line.
 It's not possible on every host.